 Native Windows WebDAV Client (WebDAV Redirector)

-A WebDAV client called "WebDAV Redirector" is built into Windows 8.
+A WebDAV client called "WebDAV Redirector" is built into Windows 8 and Windows 10.
 Assuming your server is configured to use SSL, you can connect from Windows directly to a LabKey Server file repository.
 (I.e., any LabKey Server folder that has a Files web part.)
 Configuring the WebDAV Redirector to work over non-SSL connections is not recommended

 To connect, you can use the Window Explorer to map a network drive to the file repository URL, using the URL shown below.